FC for AFD

 Clotting factor concentrations in

-cryo vary widely, complicating
+cryo, in addition to fibrinogen, vary widely, complicating

 dosage accuracy and requiring